-Cumbria Sustainability 2006 cumbriacc.gov.uk/elibrary/C 1: The Opportunities of Energy and the Low Carbon Economy; 2: Raising the attractiveness of 'Destination Cumbria' as a place to live, invest, work and visit.
-And a series of objectives: a: A once-in-a-generation opportunity to transform Cumbria's Education, Skills and Research and achieve a step change in aspirations; b: Better focused support for Business, Enterprise and Employment; c: Development of key Infrastructure as a platform for business growth; d: Innovative stewardship of Cumbria's land and landscape to build a thriving Rural Economy and improve access to services; For Eden and South Lakeland it identifies a number of key opportunities including: - Adding value to local products - food and drink, forestry and agriculture - production and marketing; - Developing a high quality, world class, yet sustainable local tourism product - accommodation, infrastructure, engagement with the environment, public realm renewal / investment; - Cultural and creative industries - very strong cluster of world class cultural attractions and organizations; - Knowledge based industry - environmental technologies, renewable energies; - Skills and education, including the development of the University of Cumbria, together with tackling a lack of HE provision in the East.
-This strategy includes a series of sustainability objectives The Local Plan and its Strategy ontent/Internet/538/752/378 90114420.pdf for Cumbria: - Increasing community participation in local decision-making processes; - Reducing health inequalities and levels of crime and disorder; - Enabling people to re-assess their values and find Sustainability Appraisal should reflect the objectives of the Cumbria Sustainability Strategy. ways to live sustainably through education and public engagement;
+Cumbria Sustainability 2006 cumbriacc.gov.uk/elibrary/C The Opportunities of Energy and the Low Carbon Economy ; Raising the attractiveness of 'Destination Cumbria' as a place to live, invest, work and visit.
+And a series of objectives: a: A once-in-a-generation opportunity to transform Cumbria's Education, Skills and Research and achieve a step change in aspirations; b: Better focused support for Business, Enterprise and Employment; c: Development of key Infrastructure as a platform for business growth; d: Innovative stewardship of Cumbria's land and landscape to build a thriving Rural Economy and improve access to services; For Eden and South Lakeland it identifies a number of key opportunities including: Adding value to local products - food and drink, forestry and agriculture - production and marketing; Developing a high quality, world class, yet sustainable local tourism product - accommodation, infrastructure, engagement with the environment, public realm renewal / investment; Cultural and creative industries - very strong cluster of world class cultural attractions and organizations; Knowledge based industry - environmental technologies, renewable energies; Skills and education, including the development of the University of Cumbria, together with tackling a lack of HE provision in the East.
+The Local Plan and its Strategy 2006 ontent/Internet/538/752/378 90114420.pdf Inis strategy includes a series of sustainability objectives for Cumbria: Increasing community participation in local decision-making processes; Reducing health inequalities and levels of crime and disorder; Enabling people to re-assess their values and find ways to live sustainably through education and public engagement; The Local Plan and its Sustainability Appraisal should reflect the objectives of the Cumbria Sustainability Strategy.

-I Ensuring access for all to advection, inhalaced - Ensuring access for all to education, jobs, goods, services and facilities including housing; - Protecting and enhancing biodiversity, landscape quality and character; - Reducing carbon emissions from transport and energy use and helping communities and businesses adapt to climate change; - Protecting air quality, groundwater, inland and coastal waters from pollution; - Protecting soil and favouring brown field sites for development; - Minimising waste generation while maximising the re- use and recycling of all forms of waste; - Increasing local employment opportunities, company competitiveness and survival; - Encouraging entrepreneurship and business start ups; - Developing community based economic initiatives in deprived areas Cumbria County Council (2011) 3rd Cumbria Local Transport Plan (2011-2026) 011 cumbria.gov.uk/roads- transport/public-transport- road- safety/transport/transportpl an/3rdcumbriatransportplan .asp cor cor po pro fur e new 3rd Local Transport Plan for Cumbria is a stuttory document that sets out how roads, footways, cleways, rights of way and bus and train services in imbria will be improved and managed.
-The new Plan nations a strategy for the years, 2011 to 2026, the licies to implement the strategy and a rolling orgamme of implementation plans showing where adding will be directed.
-Sets the following local priorities: safe, strong and inclusive communities; health and well-being throughout life; a sustainable and prosperous economy; effective connections between people and places; The Local Plan should align its objectives relating to transport with the priorities of the Local Transport Plan and should promote sustainable travel in line with the Cumbria wide plan. - world class environmental quality and in doing so; minimises carbon emissions.
+Ensuring access for all to education, jobs, goods, services and facilities including housing; Protecting and enhancing biodiversity, landscape quality and character; Reducing carbon emissions from transport and energy use and helping communities and businesses adapt to climate change; Protecting air quality, groundwater, inland and coastal waters from pollution; Protecting soil and favouring brown field sites for development; Minimising waste generation while maximising the reuse and recycling of all forms of waste; Increasing local employment opportunities, company competitiveness and survival; Encouraging entrepreneurship and business start ups; Developing community based economic initiatives in deprived areas Cumbria County Council (2011) 3rd Cumbria Local Transport Plan (2011-2026) 2011 cumbria.gov.uk/roads- transport/public-transport- road- safety/transport/transportpl an/3rdcumbriatransportplan .asp The new 3rd Local Transport Plan for Cumbria is a statutory document that sets out how roads, footways, cycleways, rights of way and bus and train services in Cumbria will be improved and managed.
+The new Plan contains a strategy for the years, 2011 to 2026, the policies to implement the strategy and a rolling programme of implementation plans showing where funding will be directed.
+It sets the following local priorities: safe, strong and inclusive communities; health and well-being throughout life; a sustainable and prosperous economy; effective connections between people and places; world class environmental quality and in doing so; minimises carbon emissions.